julienlag/quickTrackHub/README.md

     FindBin

 ### Custom module
-(included in this repository, must be in same directory as `quickTrackHub.pl`):
+(included in this repository, must be in same directory as `quickTrackHub.pl` in your local installation):

     processJsonToHash